Table of Contents

 - Weakness or partial paralysis

-During the 2002 West Nile virus epidemic in the United States, a few people got the virus through blood transfusions and organ transplants.
+In a small number of cases, people have gotten the virus through blood transfusions and organ transplants.
 However, the risk of getting the virus in these ways is very low.

-A few cases were also reported of the West Nile virus being passed from a pregnant or breastfeeding woman to her baby.
-However, these cases are extremely rare.
+A few cases have also been reported of the virus being passed from a pregnant or breastfeeding woman to her baby.
+These cases are extremely rare.

 Who is at risk for infection with West Nile virus?

-Most people who are infected with West Nile either do not develop symptoms or only develop the mild symptoms of West Nile fever.
-Less than 1% of people infected with the virus will develop severe symptoms or complications, and almost all of those people fully recover.
+Less than 1% of the people who do get infected with the West Nile virus develop severe symptoms or complications.
+Almost all of those people fully recover.
 Of the small number of people who do get severely ill from West Nile virus, about 10% will die.

 The following are a few things you can do:

-- Get rid of standing water in birdbaths, ponds, flowerpots, wading pools, old tires and other places where mosquitoes might breed.
+- Get rid of standing water.
+Mosquitos breed in standing water.
+Dump water from birdbaths, flowerpots, wading pools, old tires, or other places where it can collect.
 Garden supply stores carry products to keep mosquitoes from breeding in small ponds.

-- Repair any tears in window screens, and porch and patio screens to keep mosquitoes out of your home.
+- Repair screens.
+Fix any tears in window, porch, and patio screens to keep mosquitoes out of your home.

-- Stay indoors during dawn, dusk and early evening hours.
-Mosquitoes are most active during these times.
-If you go outdoors at these times, wear shoes and socks, long pants and a long-sleeved shirt.
+- Dress appropriately.
+If you go outdoors when mosquitos are active, wear shoes and socks, long pants, and a long-sleeved shirt.
 Loose-fitting, light-colored clothing is best.

-- If you go outdoors, use an insect repellent that contains 20% to 30% DEET.
+- Use insect repellant with DEET.
+If you’re going to be outdoors, use an insect repellent that contains 20% to 30% DEET.
 Apply it according to the directions on the label.
 Talk to your doctor before you use insect repellent on your child.

 Questions to Ask Your Doctor